utep-cs-systems-courses/s24-video-toy-Daontiveros/project/README.md

 A program that makes a square go up, down, left, right depending on the buttons you press.
 Can also move diagonally with pressing two buttons at once.
+Also plays a song.

 ## Main